Adult-Gerontological Primary Care Nurse Practitioner

-The program does not require a thesis or dissertation; however, students are required to complete an evidence-based scholarly project that results in a quality improvement change and has a substantial effect on health care and patient outcomes.
+The program does not require a thesis or dissertation; however, students are required to complete an evidence-based scholarly project that results in a quality improvement change and has a substantial effect on healthcare and patient outcomes.
 Residency requirements for the scholarly project can be completed in the student’s home region with an approved mentor.

 BSN-DNP students complete all support, MSN core, MSN specialty, DNP Core, DNP Project Planning & Development and Residency courses for a total of 69 credit hours.
 Both MSN and DNP degrees must be completed within seven years.
 The MSN portion must be completed within the first five years of the program.

 MSN-DNP students Adding a New Specialty must complete the support courses if they have not previously completed the courses in their MSN program.
-They must complete the Dual Role specialty courses and support courses, if need, to complete the Post Graduate Certificate.
+They must complete the specialty courses and support courses, if needed, to complete the Post Graduate Certificate.
 The MSN Core, DNP core, and DNP Project Planning & Development and Residency courses are required for completion of the DNP degree.
 This program is a total of 60 credit hours or 69 credit hours if support courses are needed.
 The Post-Graduate Certificate must be completed within two calendar years.
 The student has seven years to complete both the Post Graduate Certificate and DNP degree for this program.

 MSN-DNP for Advanced Practice Roles must only complete the MSN core, DNP core, and DNP Project Planning & Development and Residency courses to complete the DNP degree.
 This is a total of 36 credit hours.
 The student has a total of five years to complete the degree requirements.